Vahsu/kebiao/README.md

-A Class Schedule app for CDUT
+A class schedule app for CDUT